ekivolowitz/LIS351Projects/Journal1/README.md

 # Journal 1
+### URL
+The URL for the source code of this project is available here: https://github.com/ekivolowitz/LIS351Projects/tree/master/Journal1
 ### Assignment Writeup
 #### Intentions
 My intentions for this project were to create a webpage that allows you to upload any ASCII encoded file and returns a histogram of the characters used in that file.